 Afforestation is proposed to be done in open areas with moderate slope.
 This has to be supplemented with engineering/vegetative works like gully plugging and check dams etc wherever required.
-There is very limited scope of plantation.
-Where ever plantation is undertaken it should be closed to grazing, lopping etc. For proper protection, it is necessary that the area is fenced and the fence is maintained properly.
+Wherever plantation is undertaken it should be closed to grazing, lopping etc. For proper protection, it is necessary that the area is fenced and the fence is maintained properly.
 Plants need to be protected till they attain a height, which is above grazing level.